In this article you can find solutions or workarounds for some issues we have identified.

-- Trouble with Arabic
+- Issues with Arabic characters

 - Older versions of Chrome and Safari don't support proper rendering of Arabic characters.
 You can try new version of Chrome / Safari or Mozilla Firefox, where it works correctly.